 - What can you offer them in return?

-While generational differences have been seen as an obstacle for the past 10 years,in reality they have the potential to increase productivity and efficiency within your organization, all the while helping you meet 2 of the major challenges of the 21st century: being digitally ready and retaining talent.
+Generational differences have been seen as an obstacle for the past 10 years.
+In reality they have the potential to increase productivity and efficiency within your organization.
+They help you to meet 2 of the major challenges of the 21st century: being digitally ready and retaining talent.
 So why not turn to the future and renew your strategy by taking up reverse mentoring?